-Think how perfect your day would be in Kalavryta, putting the right clothes on.
-So bring your good mood with, put the label “now on vacation” on and divide the adventure and action by the calm and relaxation enjoying the beauty of the nature.
+Think about how perfect your day would be in Kalavryta, putting the right clothes on.
+So bring your good mood with, put the label “now on vacation” on and divide the adventure and action by the calm and relaxation enjoying the beauty of nature.
 You boast, surrounded by the choking environment, the wild landscape of Kalavryta.

-The highlights of the tour
+The highlights of the Stunning Corinth, Cave of Lakes & the Rack Railway 10-h tour

-- Ten hour private tour with private driver guide/vehicle
+- Ten-hour private tour with private driver-guide/vehicle

 - Visit some of the highlights of the Peloponnese peninsula

 - Visit the famous Lakes Cave witch is a rare creation of nature

 - Pass by the Corinth Canal and visit the ancient town, alternative the Mega Spilaio Monastery

 - Enjoy a delicious Greek lunch at Kalavryta, one of the most beautiful Greek villages